 What Are Digital Assets?

-Any content that is stored in digital format can be considered a digital asset.
-You likely have digital assets stored on your computer and cell phone.
+Any content stored in digital format can be considered a digital asset.
+You likely have digital assets on your computer, cell phone, and external hard drives.
 Examples of digital assets include:

 - Online banking accounts